uoa-compsci399-2025-s1/capstone-project-2025-s1-team-4/README.md

     npx expo start
    ```

-4. Install Expo Go from the App Store/Play Store, then (making sure your PC and phone are both using the same network) scan the QR code in Expo Go and scan some stuff!
+4. Install Expo Go from the App Store/Play Store, then (making sure your PC and phone are both using the same network)

+Scan the QR code with the camera app(iOS) or in the Expo Go app(Android) and scan some stuff!
 Ensure that the supported SDK version in the settings is 53.

+> ⚠️ **Note:**
+> You will need an account with Expo, and after scanning the QR code, it may ask you to log in via the terminal.

 In the output, you'll find options to open the app in a